Catskill909/podcast_app/network-feed.md

 ## Current Implementation Status

 ### Caching & Offline Support
-- **Hive** and **hive_flutter** are included as dependencies and are referenced in the documentation as the intended local caching solution for podcasts and episodes.
+- **Hive** and **hive_flutter** are fully implemented as the local caching solution for podcasts and episodes.
-- The README and network-feed docs describe a "cache-first" strategy: podcasts and episodes should load instantly from cache on startup, with background refresh when online.
+- The app uses a "cache-first" strategy: podcasts and episodes load instantly from cache on startup, with automatic background refresh when online.
-- **However, as of this review, explicit Hive integration (e.g., adapters, openBox, or box usage in providers/services) is not present in the main feed or audio provider code.** This means local caching is planned and partially scaffolded, but not fully implemented for podcast and episode data.
+- **Automatic Refresh on Startup:** The app now automatically checks for fresh podcast data on every startup and updates the UI when new content is available.
+- **Reactive UI Updates:** A stream-based system ensures that when background refresh completes, the UI automatically updates with the latest content without requiring manual refresh.
-- `cached_network_image` is used for image caching, and `shared_preferences` is available for lightweight key-value storage (e.g., user preferences or favorites), but not for main feed/episode caching.
+- `cached_network_image` is used for image caching, and `shared_preferences` is available for lightweight key-value storage (e.g., user preferences or favorites).
-- **Offline Experience:** The UI and architecture are designed to support offline mode (with fallback images and cached data), but true offline playback of audio (downloading episodes) is not yet implemented.
+- **Offline Experience:** The UI and architecture support offline mode (with fallback images and cached data), but true offline playback of audio (downloading episodes) is not yet implemented.

 ### Network Feed & API Layer
 - The architecture references an abstracted `PodcastApiService` for backend integration, but the actual implementation is either stubbed or in progress.